DejanVukas/ReadTheDocsProject/DWDM/EngineeringOpticalNetwork.rst

 But the total input power changes as you add channels.

 .. caution::
    A single DWDM channel at 10dBm is 10 mW of input power.
 (Dejan: in video it is stated that it is 0.1mW and not 10mW!
+Also, optical power of 10dBm does not seem to be realistic.
 Double check!)

    40 DWDM channels at 10dBm is 400mW of power or 26dBm!